 This letter is to notify you that, as specified by W&I Code section 4640.6(f), SDRC is required to submit a plan of correction when caseload ratios are not met for two consecutive reporting periods.
-The plan of correction must be developed with input from the State Council on Developmental Disabilities, local organizations representing the individuals you serve, their family members, regional center employees, including recognized labor organizations, service providers, and other interested parties.
-Please include in your plan of correction how you incorporated feedback from all required stakeholders.
+The plan of correction must be developed with input from the State Council on Developmental Disabilities, local organizations representing the individuals SDRC serves, their family members, regional center employees, including recognized labor organizations, service providers, and other interested parties.
+Please include in the plan of correction how SDRC incorporated feedback from all required community representatives in meeting W&I Code section 4640.6(c).